 For example, suppose you want to present images of caps with different color bills; the bills are red, green, and blue.
 In this case, you need three shots of the same cap.
 You need one shot with a red, one with a green, and one with a blue bill.
 You also need a red, green, and blue color swatch.
 The color swatches serve as the thumbnails that users click in the Swatch Set Viewer to see the red-billed, green-billed, or blue-billed cap.

-For information on the Assets user interface, see Managing assets with the Touch UI.
+For information on the Assets user interface, see Manage assets with the Touch UI.

 To get you up and running quickly: